tylerjm/stupid_todo_list/README.md

 To use todo:

 Just compile it (I do: g++ -o todo todo.cpp), then put the resulting binary in your bin folder, which is presumably in your PATH, or put an alias to it in your .bashrc

+NOTE: This thing expects that it lives in ~/bin/ , if you want it to live somewhere else you'll have to modify the source (just for now)